 Section 27-6802 of the Zoning Ordinance requires an approved natural resources inventory (NRI) with PPS applications.
-Approved NRI-158-06-08 was submitted with the PPS.
+An approved NRI (NRI-158-06-08) was submitted with the application.

 The mapped Green Infrastructure network on this site contains regulated and evaluation areas over most of the site.
 The site contains stream buffers and 100-year floodplain within the delineated PMA.
 The TCP1 and PPS show all required information correctly, in conformance with the NRI.
 No additional information is required regarding the NRI.